HistoryThis section has been translated automatically.

 LiteratureThis section has been translated automatically.

-- Denk A et al(2015) Cutaneous anthrax: evaluation of 28 cases in the Eastern Anatolian region of Turkey
+- Denk A et al.(2015) Cutaneous anthrax: evaluation of 28 cases in the Eastern Anatolian region of

-- Koch R (1876) The etiology of anthrax, based on the history of development of Bacillus anthracis.
-Contributions to plant biology 2: 277-310
+- Koch R (1876) The aetiology of anthrax disease, founded on the evolutionary history of Bacillus anthracis.
+Contributions to the biology of plants 2: 277-310.

 - Lawn SD et al (2003) A black necrotic ulcer.
 Lancet 361: 1518

 - McGovern TW, Norton SA (2002) Recognition and management of anthrax.
 N Engl J Med 346: 943-945.

 - Pasteur L, Chamberlain CE, Roux E (1881) Compte rendu sommaire des experiences faites a Pouilly-le-Fort, pres Melun, sur la vaccination charbonneuse.
 Comptes Rendus des seances De LíAcademie des Sciences 92: 1378-1383.